DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 **Humanistic Data**

 It may initially seem awkward to assume that humanists have data.
 In the humanities, and the rapidly developing field of Digital Humanities, data support certain operations, and certain interpretations that are ultimately assigned meaning by specific communities (Munoz, 2014).
 To put this another way, humanities data are propositions that are systematically asserted as encoded symbol structures (Dubin, et al. 2011).
-It is in this sense that data have an evidential value for humanists to argue with, and through.
+It is in this sense that a map may have an evidential value for a humanist to build an argument around.
+The map - in another context - may simply be a wall decoration...

 Humanities data may take digital forms that range greatly in size and complexity - from single authored TEI - encoded texts, to large collections and corpora of manuscripts, images, cad models, and sound.